CompuTec/computec-docs/docs/processforce/user-guide/scheduling/resource-calendar.md

 Here you can define one-day time-offs and Remarks connected to them.

-By clicking the You Can Also button and then Copying a list of Holidays defined in the system, you can automatically fill in the Holidays list with predefined data.
+By clicking the 'You Can Also' button and then Copying a list of Holidays defined in the system, you can automatically fill in the Holidays list with predefined data.

 ![Resource Calendar Holidays Update](./media/resource-calendar/resource-calendar-holidays-update.webp)